yujintong/JBLS/README.md

 # JBLS
 Java Battle.net Logon Server- Java implementation of ValhallaLegend's BNLS protocol for interacting with Battle.net classic servers.
+Originally authored by [Hdx](https://github.com/LexManos/JBLS), this project is now maintained by the community.

 ## Disclaimer
 You hereby acknowledge that JBLS is offered as-is and without warranty,